 A revocable living trust is more complicated to prepare and costs more than a will.
-The trust agreement only controls the investments, real property, and other assets that have been put in the name of the trust.
+The trust agreement only controls the accounts, investments, real estate, and other assets that have been put in the name of the trust.
 After the trust is created, you have to transfer assets into the trust and make sure that assets you acquire in the future are registered in the name of the trust.
-You still need to have a "pour over" will so that any assets that did not get put into the trust during your lifetime can be added to the trust after you die and can be distributed according to your instructions.
+You still need to have a “pour over” will so that any assets that did not get put into the trust during your lifetime can be added to the trust after you die and can be distributed according to your instructions.
 And your successor trustee will still need to have help from lawyers and accountants to administer the trust after your death.

 Who becomes the trustee?

 Often, the person creating a revocable living trust will name himself or herself as the first trustee.
 It is important to name at least one successor trustee to assume responsibility for the trust after you die or in case you become too ill or disabled to manage the trust yourself.
 The trustee can be a person or a bank or a trust company.

 How much money or property has to be involved?

 Whether a revocable living trust is appropriate for you will depend on your individual situation, including the amount of and the type of assets in your estate, whether you own investments or property with another person, and your plans for your future.
 Depending on what you own, there may be other cost-effective ways to avoid probate.

 Does having a revocable living trust avoid probate?

 A revocable living trust can avoid the probate process if you collect your assets and transfer them into the trust before you die.
 However, if you create a trust but you do not transfer your assets to the trustee before you die, there will still have to be a probate.

 Does having a revocable living trust save on estate taxes?